onier-cdm/signed-commits-testing/README.md

 gpg --full-generate-key
 ```

-3. Command to see the list og gpg generated keys
+3. Command to see the list of gpg generated keys

 ```
 gpg --list-secret-keys --keyid-format=long